anaclumos/extracranial/Research/pages/Cookie.md

 slug: '/B391A0'
 ---

-- High-level idea: Cookie has a value that corresponds to the backend database.
+- High-level idea: Cookie has a value that corresponds to the backend [[database]].